 The more often you audit inventory, the less prone to human error and theft your inventory will be.
 To do this, it’s necessary to schedule inventory checkpoints where you can take the time to process what you have on hand.
 Stocktakes and cycle counts can work together to manage the inventory on hand.

 Categorizing and organizing your inventory now will make inventory control easy later.
 How?
-Start by using the ABC method, which is used to categorize your inventory based on how profitable and important it is.
+Start by using the ABC method, which categorizes your inventory based on how profitable and important it is.

 Category A: Your most important stock items.
-They sell often and quickly.
+These sell often and quickly.
 Category A items should be generously stocked, as they account for 80% of your revenue.

 Category B: Less essential yet still important items go in Category B. These items are second in line of importance and account for 15% of your revenue.

 Category C: The least important items go in Category C. While you don’t want to run out of these items if you can help it, they aren’t essential to your bottom line and account for just 5% of revenue.

 💡 PRO TIP: Skip the spreadsheets and use Shopify’s ABC inventory analysis report to see which products contribute the most revenue.